 AMR Frequently Asked Questions

-1. Why is NIPSCO upgrading my meter?
+1. Why are you upgrading my meter?

-AMR meters will allow us to more safely and efficiently gather meter readings and help eliminate the need to estimate readings.
+AMR meters allow us to more safely and efficiently gather meter readings and help eliminate the need to estimate readings.
 By allowing meter readers to gather readings from a nearby NIPSCO vehicle, AMR allows our meter readers to avoid many common obstacles, such as severe weather, locked gates, tripping hazards and animal interference.

 2. Is this the same thing as a "smart meter"?

 No. AMR meters transmit data using one-way communication.
 This technology is different from two-way meters, which are sometimes referred to as "smart meters."
-Smart meters receive and transmit information between the meter and the utility on a continual basis, whereas AMR meters will allow us to gather your normal monthly reading from a nearby NIPSCO vehicle.
+Smart meters receive and transmit information between the meter and the utility on a continual basis, whereas AMR meters allow us to gather your normal monthly reading from a nearby NIPSCO vehicle.